TheThingSystem/steward/nodewiki/steward/Security.md

     * otherwise, then hardening of the box is outside of our scope.

 * Allow only persons whom you trust to have physical access to the box.
-Anyone who can physically access the is capable of defeating any security on the box.
+Anyone who can physically access the box is capable of defeating any security on the box.
 This is true whether those persons wear black hats or diapers.

 * If you connect to the steward via the loopbox interface, you have full administrative privileges.